chauxvive/100-days-of-code/log.md

 **Today's Progress**:
 * Continued work on Flashcards app.
 Sent/read my first username cookies, did route handling, error handling, and played with lots of middleware with Express.

 **Thoughts**: Excited to start sending cookies and reading states.
-Understanding all of this much better than my first API interactions with JSON.
-I guess it's all in the context.
+Unlike my early interactions with node and JSON, I can say I really get this stuff the first time around and find myself in a state of flow where hours fly by unnoticed.
+I am eager to finish the Treehouse Full Stack track.
+So close at this point!

 **Links to work:**
 1. [Team Treehouse Profile](https://teamtreehouse.com/mp15)